 38. The largest gecko was believed to be the Kawekaweau, which is no longer in existence.

-There is only one specimen found of this species, and it was found in stuffed form inside a museum in France.
+There was only one specimen found of this species, and it was found in stuffed form inside a museum in France.
 It is believed that this gecko was native to New Zealand, but it died out during the 19th century during colonization.

 39. Their colorful skin holds an impressive lizard record.